-Join Dan Gookin for an in-depth discussion in this video Compiling a sample program, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Compiling a sample program, part of Learning C.

 - Programming involves writing source code,…compiling and linking, which creates the program.…You then test run the program to see…how it works, or if it works.…In this movie, I'll demonstrate…that process in Code::Blocks.…You'll see how to set up and run a sample project.…I'll also show you how to understand and fix problems…by using the Code::Blocks IDE.…Start up Code::Blocks, if you haven't already.…You need to see the Start Page, and if you don't…see it, choose View, Start Page.…